ettomatic/xattr/README.md

 Extended attributes are name:value pairs associated permanently with files and directories and can be used to add semantic metadata, see [guidelines](https://www.freedesktop.org/wiki/CommonExtendedAttributes/).

+Where the platform allows it, XAttr supports setting extended attributes to symlinks.

 ## Installation

 1. Add the dependency to your `shard.yml`: